 A willmaker must take particular care when seeking to exclude a spouse, de facto partner or child from their will as it raises the possibility of the will being challenged.

-If your financial and personal circumstances are not straightforward, we strongly recommend that you seek legal advice from a lawyer, such as Vault Legal.
+If your financial and personal circumstances are not straightforward, we strongly recommend that you seek legal advice from a lawyer.
 Such circumstances may include (but are not limited to):

 Estate assets pass in accordance with the terms of your will.